robinloeffel/cosha/readme.md

 ## Gotcha

 It runs in every browser except Internet Explorer.
 This is because of missing support for [CSS `filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/filter#Browser_compatibility) properties.
-In case cosha detects it's running in a browser that doesn't feature CSS filters, it simply doesn't do anything.
+In case cosha detects it's running in a browser that doesn't have [`NodeList.prototype.forEach`](https://developer.mozilla.org/en-US/docs/Web/API/NodeList/forEach#Browser_Compatibility) available, which at this point is only IE <= 11, it simply doesn't do anything.

 ## License